Virtual Interdisciplinary College 2021

 Sneak a peek

-The IK is hosted by the Gesellschaft für Informatik (GI, i.e., the German Society for Information Technology)
+The IK is hosted by the Artificial Intelligence Section of the Gesellschaft für Informatik (GI, i.e., the German Informatics Society)

 We are proud to be supported by the Volkswagen Foundation.